abcheng/pi_mp3_doorbell/README.md

 The existing doorbell sucked bootyballs, which is why I decided to do this in the first place.

 The mp3 file I'm using is a cat meowing, but you can basically use any mp3 file you want, so the options as limitless.
-Heck, you can use an mp3 file of a dog barking and scare anyone who rings the doorbell.
+Heck, you can use an mp3 file of a dog barking, or play your favorite song.

 There is only two pieces of code: